SEO

 Why It Matters

-Slugs serve as the first signal of page content for both search engines and users.
-Google uses URL structure as a supplementary signal for topic identification, and slugs appear directly in search results—affecting click-through rates.
-Clean, descriptive slugs outperform meaningless URLs like /post?id=12345 in both SEO and user trust.
+Slugs serve as an early signal of page content for both search engines and users.
+Google treats words in URLs as a lightweight supplementary signal, so the SEO impact should not be overstated; the stronger reason to write clear slugs is readability, user trust, and search-result click-through.
+Clean, descriptive slugs outperform meaningless URLs like /post?id=12345 in both SEO and UX.
 Slugs are also difficult to change after publication, since modifying a URL breaks existing backlinks, shared links, and bookmarks.

 SEO-Optimized Slug Best Practices

-• Include target keywords: Place your primary keyword naturally in the slug.
+• Include target keywords: Place your primary keyword naturally in the slug, without keyword stuffing.

 • Keep it short: 3–5 words capturing the essence.
 Drop unnecessary articles, prepositions, conjunctions.